RxLaboratory/Duik/src-docs/docs/guide/constraints/connector.md

 ![](../../img/duik/constraints/connector-effect.png)

 After the connection, you can still adjust the keyframes and interpolation of any slave property.
-To ease these adjustments, you can disable this connector effect to temporarilly disable the expressions and adjust the keyframes on the slave properties.
+To ease these adjustments, you can disable this connector effect to temporarily disable the expressions and adjust the keyframes on the slave properties.

 !!! warning
     Unfortunately, because of After Effects, disabling the connector effect is not enough in order to be able to adjust the keyframes on slave Bézier path properties, you actually need to deactivate the expression.